• Skip to primary navigation

 Ingredients on a counter top.

-• Bell pepper - any color of bell pepper will work in this recipe.
-Substitute with 2-3 chopped jalapenos for a hotter flavor.
+• Bell pepper - Any color of bell pepper works in this recipe.
+Substitute with 2-3 chopped jalapenos for a little heat.

 • Ground beef - 85/15 ground beef works well in this recipe.
-If using a fattier ground beef, some grease may want to be drained from the pan after cooking and before adding the remaining ingredients.
+If using a fattier ground beef, some grease may want to be drained from the pan before adding the remaining ingredients.

-• Seasoning - Salt, pepper, and garlic powder.
+• Seasoning - Salt, pepper, and garlic powder add mild savory flavor.
 If you have fresh garlic on hand, substitute the garlic powder with two cloves of minced garlic.

-• Worcestershire sauce - can be substituted with soy sauce or steak sauce if needed.
-This adds a savory, umami flavor to your skillet meal.
+• Worcestershire sauce - Can be substituted with soy sauce or steak sauce if needed.
+Worcestershire adds a savory, umami flavor to your skillet meal.

-• Monterey jack cheese - can be substituted with any freshly shredded melty cheese, like cheddar, pepper jack, or American cheese.
+• Monterey jack cheese - Can be substituted with any freshly shredded melty cheese, like cheddar, pepper jack, or American cheese.
+I recommend using cheese freshly shredded from a block for best flavor and creamy, smooth texture.
+Pre-shredded cheeses are often coated in anti-clumping powders that get grainy when melted.

 Collage showing cheesesteak pasta skillet cooking from beginning to end.

-• Sauce look thin?
-If your sauce looks thin when you're done cooking, allow the pan to sit for 5 minutes, uncovered.
-The pasta will continue to absorb liquid as it stands.
+Sauce look thin?
+If your sauce looks thin when you're done cooking, allow the pan to sit uncovered for 5 minutes.
+The pasta continues to absorb liquid as it stands.

-• It is important to properly measure your liquids and pasta for this recipe.
-Everything is cooked in a single pan, so you'll need an exact amount of liquid to cook your pasta.
+Properly measure liquids and pasta - Everything is cooked in a single pan, so you'll need an exact amount of liquid to cook your pasta.
 Improper measuring can lead to a runny sauce.

-• Use freshly shredded cheese (cheese grated from a block) instead of pre-shredded cheese in a bag.
-Pre-shredded cheeses are coated in anti-clumping powder that makes your sauce grainy as it melts.
+Shredded cheese - Use fresh shredded monterey jack cheese from a block instead of pre-shredded cheese in a bag.
+Pre-shredded cheeses are coated in anti-clumping powder that can make your sauce grainy as it melts.

 Saute pan filled with ground beef and pasta in cheesy sauce.